petermr/ami3/CONTRIBUTING.md

 ## Local testing

-In order to set up your development environment for norma, you need a recent verion of [Java](https://www.java.com/) (at least 1.7), and [Maven 3](https://maven.apache.org/download.cgi).
+In order to set up your development environment for ami, you need a recent verion of [Java](https://www.java.com/) (at least 1.8), and [Maven 3](https://maven.apache.org/download.cgi).

 1. Create a fork on [github](https://help.github.com/articles/fork-a-repo/).
 1. Create a [new branch](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) with a descriptive name.